Organice/django-organice/README.rst

 #.
 Enables everyone to contribute to your content---while retaining your full control.
 #.
 Continually involves, helps and optimally supports your collaborators by sending out reminders, editing and
    submission hints to avoid losing traction or interest.
 #.
-Supports all common collaboration and support patterns (active contribution (create content),
+Supports all four common collaboration and support patterns in several ways:

+   - *Active contribution* (create content, contribute corrections)
-   passive contribution (report issues, assign tasks), active consumption (search and browse for content), passive consumption (subscribe to notifications)).
+   - *Passive contribution* (report issues, assign tasks, provide feedback)
+   - *Active consumption* (search and browse for content)
+   - *Passive consumption* (subscribe to notifications)

 Core Components
 ===============